DmitryAlCh/mypage/index.md

 />
 My name is Dmitry Chushzmarev, this is my page.
 Here I am maybe sharing stuff, like I got something to say.
-Born in Latvia, currently living in Bonisa & Herzegovina / Montenegro with my family.
+Born in Latvia, currently living in Bosnia & Herzegovina / Montenegro with my family.
-Working as a software developer in online gambling company.([coolbet.com](http://www.coolbet.com)) Have an engineer degree in Electronics.
+Working as a software developer in online gambling company.([coolbet.com](http://www.coolbet.com)) Have an engineering degree in Electronics.
 And rather various experience in different fields.
 Mostly industrial automation of technological facilities. [full CV](/assets/resume/resume.pdf).
 And full [bragging page](/brag).
 Blessed with WFH opportunity, after almost 2 years of it, figured out, that can also work from abroad.